 Can the environment be brought under the same umbrella as health and safety?
-IOSH’s Duncan Spencer CFIOSH reflects on dialogue received from IOSH’s Environment and Waste Management Group (EWMG).
+Dr David Thomas CFIOSH, chair of IOSH’s Environment and Waste Management Group (EWMG), explores.

 Why is the word ‘environment’ tagged on to ‘health and safety’ and is the amalgam relevant today?
 It’s a concept that the EWMG has been looking at.
 Since 2018, the EWMG, one of the largest IOSH groups, has been challenged by supporting two distinct interest groups with limited crossover: environmental management professionals, and those who work in the waste management sector providing health and safety advice.
 As part of the general conversation about the scope of each IOSH group, EWMG has been thinking about the meaning of E.

 Many people identify the ‘E’ in the initialism HSE as standing for ‘Executive’, as in the Health and Safety Executive.
 But in job titles using the same three letters it represents ‘environment’ – health, safety and environment (HSE) or environment, safety and health (ESH) – often followed by manager or adviser.
 Ad hoc surveys and the IOSH jobs website indicate that up to 40% of roles incorporate an ‘E’; many tagging on a ‘Q’ for quality, as in QESH.
 This leads to a question: are these roles about operational management with operational responsibility, or are they audit or compliance roles?
 The other interesting ‘E’ is that in EHO – environmental health officer – a professional required to have working knowledge of noise, chemicals, occupational hygiene, environmental impact and public health.
 So perhaps the E here is too narrow in its implications.

 In the academic sector, we see a number of HSE degrees, which often include an environmental management module.
 Yet a review of the EWMG points out that there are many areas of professional interest spanning all sectors, including: